August Advanced Wet Sanding Training

 Why This Training Is Different

-Limited to 4 students for maximum hands-on time
+Limited to just 4 students for maximum hands-on experience

 Advanced techniques rarely taught in group settings